ngocvtt/weather-forecast/README.md

 ### Project Statement
-Build and android app to retrieve weather information based on their searching criteria and render the search result on dashboard screen (Data fetched from OpwnWeatherMap)
+Build and android app to retrieve weather information based on their searching criteria and render the search result on dashboard screen (Data fetched from OpenWeatherMap)

 ### Concerns
 - API response only return data of one city even there are more than one city that match the search value.
 This problem may make user confused so I replace there search text with